queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment6/core/README.md

 (For example, we can do RGB split by just use Greyscale three time.） This makes it easy for future extensions.

-We add few more class to extend an reused the previous /ime package inorder to support more features.
+We add few more class to extend a reused the previous /ime package inorder to support more features.

 ``` bash